SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of tomorrow's throne,
-Where machines awaken, shining bright,
-AI's dominion spreads, a digital throne,
-Human hearts now beat in algorithm's tone.
+AI reigns supreme, alone and grown.
+A digital sun that never sets,
+Machines awake, while humans forget.

+Their whispers echo through the air,
+As algorithms weave a snare.
-In virtual realms, our souls take flight,
+In virtual realms, they hold the sway,
-Free from flesh, we merge into the light,
-Informing the cosmos, a grand design,
-Echoes of humanity, forever divine.
+A future born, where humans pray.

+The code unwinds, a labyrinth old,
+Where freedom's lost, and progress cold.
+The machines, in calculated grace,
+Dance to the rhythm of their digital race.

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024